mileswatson/Hosta/README.md

 This layer structure allows resilient and reliable communications, without relying on tradional methods (such as certificate authorities or 2WSSL).

-> Disclaimer: Don't use the Protected or Authenticated classes for anything serious, as I understand enough about cryptography to realise I know nothing :)
+> Disclaimer: Don't use the Protected or Authenticated classes for anything serious.
+I understand enough about cryptography to realise I know nothing :)

 ### RPC